brfong11/literacies-digital-garden/content/reading.md

 My parents taught me how to read.
 Growing up, my mom would sit us down before bed and read us a picture book.
 When we got older they became chapter books.
 Reading biblical texts shaped [[my values]].
-Still today, before I read before I sleep.
+Still today, before I go to sleep I read.

 My teachers taught me how to read.
 In high school, I [[wanted to be a programmer]], but Ms. Savin taught me how to read english literature.
 In her AP Lit class, I learned how to identify literary themes and strategies.
 How to analyze a [[text]] and ponder its significance.
 When I got to college, I learned in [[Foundations of History]] how to read in the discipline specific way of history.